<big>Glossary of Painting Terms</big>(As of July 2003)

 (Water-based paints, metallic finishes, pearlescent colors, etc.) for sealing and highlighting.

-of the effect.
+of the effect used.

 Cohesion

-Within solid (large), liquid (medium), or gaseous.
+Within solid (large), liquid (medium), or gaseous states.

-the components (molecules).
+The components (molecules).

 Corrosion

-The destruction of metals due to chemical or electrochemical influences.
+Destruction of metals due to chemical or electrochemical influences.

 Curls